 Withdrawal from irregular or low-dose use can cause symptoms of a typical crash, such as confusion, memory loss and disorientation.
 The symptoms usually develop a few hours after a person stops taking the drug.
 For infrequent GHB users, withdrawal can last between hours and days.
 It can last weeks for people who use the drug frequently.

 Withdrawal from regular GHB use can cause:

 Withdrawal can be uncomfortable enough to motivate people to use GHB multiple times per day to avoid the discomfort.
 Dependence turns into drug addiction when people continue using drugs despite negative consequences.
 Using to avoid withdrawal is a classic sign of addiction.

 Addiction is not a one-size-fits-all problem.
 Get a recovery plan that’s made for you.Get help today

-People who misuse GHB often struggle with a myriad of other problems.
-Treatment may include residential services, where health care professionals can monitor recovery from GHB addiction.
+People who misuse GHB often struggle with other substance use or mental health problems.
+Treatment for GHB addiction may include residential services, where health professionals provide supervised detox, counseling and therapy.

 Treatment for GHB use includes therapies that help individuals develop healthy coping mechanisms and important life skills.
 Some people doubt the risks of GHB, so counseling about the consequences of GHB use may be beneficial.